bbelson2/k64f_coro/readme.md

 ## Tool-chain

-Here we alter the tool chain to use LLVM/clang.
+Here we alter the tool chain to use `LLVM/clang`.

-If necessary, restart Kinetic Studio with clang in the PATH, e.g.:
+If necessary, restart Kinetic Studio with `clang` in the PATH, e.g.:

 ```
 set PATH=E:\llvm-trunk\install\bin;%PATH%
 E:\Freescale\KDS_v3\eclipse\kinetis-design-studio.exe -data E:\Source\repos\K64F
 ```

-Create a project configuration which uses clang as a compiler in place of gcc.
-(We will also set the C++ compiler settings so that they will be copied into any projects cloned from this.)
+Create a project configuration which uses `clang` as a compiler in place of `gcc`.

+### New configuration

 1. Project > Build Configurations > Manage...
 1. New...